mehadishakil/mehadishakil/README.md

 ## Favorite Programming Quote
-> "If at first, you don't succeed, call it version 1.0"
+> "If at first you don't succeed, call it version 1.0"